nyashiki/nshogi/README.md

 #### Python module
 Type `make [CXX=<CXX>] [<SSE INSTRUCTION>=1] install-python` in your terminal, where:
 - `<CXX>` is a C++ compiler.
-- `<SSE INSTRUCTION>` is one of the {SSE, SSE41, SSE42, AVX, AVX2}, depends on the instructions your CPU have.
+- `<SSE INSTRUCTION>` is one of the {SSE, SSE41, SSE42, AVX, AVX2}, depends on the instructions your CPU supports.

 ### Run tests for the library
 Type `make [CXX=<CXX>] [<SSE INSTRUCTION>=1] [PREFIX=<PREFIX>] runtest-{static|shared}` in your terminal, where:
 - `<CXX>` is a C++ compiler.
-- `<SSE INSTRUCTION>` is one of the {SSE, SSE41, SSE42, AVX, AVX2}, depends on the instructions your CPU have.
+- `<SSE INSTRUCTION>` is one of the {SSE, SSE41, SSE42, AVX, AVX2}, depends on the instructions your CPU supports.
 - `<PREFIX>` is in which directory the library will be installed.
 The default value is `/usr/local`.
 - runtest-static target will test the static library, and runtest-shared target will test the shared library.